 Lovers Beach – With views over to neighbouring St. Kitts and a pristine coastline boarding azure sea, Lovers Beach (just north of the Oualie Beach Resort) is one of my favourite spots on Nevis.

-Image – Net fishing captured using 4K Photo mode on my LUMIX GH4
+Image – Net fishing in Nevis captured using 4K Photo mode on my LUMIX GH4

 Long Haul Bay – Walk south from the Nisbet Beach Club and you’ll find a short stretch of sand fringed with windswept palm trees.

 To your right there’s an impressive view of Nevis Peak, and to your left you’re likely to see local fishermen casting their nets into the waves.